djinoz/nostr-event-is-where/README.md

 # Nostr Event Locator

+I was trying to understand the nostr concept of "no global state" and particularly because I was lazy about selecting relays.
+So this utility lets a user check where an event/note is located.

-A simple web application to check multiple Nostr relays to find if a specific event ID is present.
+Its a simple web application you can run locally to check multiple Nostr relays to find if a specific event ID is present.
+If there is a relay that you want to publish to, then you get a button to submit the event again to that relay - you can do this multiple times.

 ## Features